Adetayo047/Savannah_Ass_Chatbot/README.md

 - A better handling of variations in language and response phrasing could improve both the accuracy and relevance scores.

 Overall, the chatbot performed reasonably well in providing relevant information and the response is good.
 This chatbot is an intelligent bot and it is not expected to give the same or exact answer to the question.
 That is why it cannot be judged based on accuracy and relevance but based on satisfaction, BLEU Score, and ROUGE Scores, it performed very well.

+for more information on the Chatbot evaluation Evaluation\Evaluation.md

 ## Contributing